Writing shareable content is damn hard. 😓

 Case studies are stories on steroids.

-Byran Harris of Growth Tools rapidly grew his audience to 300k by trying various list building tactics and sharing the results with his audience.
+For instance, Byran Harris of Growth Tools rapidly grew his audience to 300k by trying various list building tactics and sharing the results with his audience.

 His most shared post ‘How to Create a $6 million Webinar’ is a case study of how ConvertKit has used webinars to grow their business.